 Constituent Info - Individuals¶

-This custom field set may be used to describe additional information your individual contacts, such as how you want to classify your contacts for ease of searching and targeting form communications, which staff person is responsible for outreach to the individual, and how and when the individual was brought into your organisation.
+This custom field set may be used to describe additional information about your individual contacts, such as how you want to classify your contacts for ease of searching and targeting form communications, which staff person is responsible for outreach to the individual, and how/when the individual was brought into your organisation.

 - Constituent Type: This is a required field used to categorize the type of contact, such as Volunteer, Activist, Board Member, Donor, Ally, etc.